-The Office of Internal Oversight Services (OIOS) determined, as systematically and objectively as possible, the relevance, efficiency and effectiveness of political affairs components in peacekeeping missions.
-It focuses specifically on two intermediate political affairs outcomes - the establishment of peace agreements and achievement of political dialogue.
-The evaluation covered five peacekeeping missions in Mali, Central African Republic (CAR), Democratic Republic of the Congo (DRC), South Sudan, and Kosovo.
-It used both quantitative and qualitative data collection methods, including staff and stakeholder surveys, staff and stakeholder interviews, document reviews, social media analyses, and analyses of secondary data from conflict databases and local population surveys.
+In its evaluation of political affairs in peacekeeping missions, the Office of Internal Oversight Services (OIOS) determined, as systematically and objectively as possible, the relevance, efficiency and effectiveness of political affairs components in peacekeeping missions.
+It focused specifically on two intermediate political affairs outcomes: the establishment of peace agreements and achievement of political dialogue.
+The evaluation covered five peacekeeping missions, in the Central African Republic, the Democratic Republic of the Congo, Kosovo, Mali and South Sudan.
+Both quantitative and qualitative data collection methods were used, including staff and stakeholder surveys, staff and stakeholder interviews, document reviews, social media analyses and analyses of secondary data from conflict databases and local population surveys.

-In some but not all instances peace agreements and political dialogues have helped to reduce conflict and tensions in the five peacekeeping countries.
+In some but not all instances, peace agreements and political dialogues have helped to reduce conflict and tensions in the five peacekeeping countries.
 This raises questions about the relevance of some of these outcomes for sustaining peace.
-The level of fatalities in CAR and Mali were reduced in those specific areas where a local peace agreement had been signed, although the level of fatalities in Mali overall increased.
-Specifically, the level of fatalities in those areas dropped by 33 and 64 per cent in Mali and CAR respectively after local peace agreements were signed.
-In South Sudan and DRC, the level of fatalities in those specific areas with a local peace agreement remained unchanged.
+The level of fatalities in the Central African Republic and Mali was reduced in those specific areas where a local peace agreement had been signed, although the level of fatalities in Mali increased overall.
+Specifically, the level of fatalities in those areas dropped by 33 per cent and 64 per cent in Mali and the Central African Republic respectively after local peace agreements were signed.
+In South Sudan and the Democratic Republic of the Congo, the level of fatalities in those specific areas with a local peace agreement remained unchanged.
 Political dialogues also appeared to have made a positive difference to reducing tensions.

 Political outcomes related to peace agreements and political dialogues have been achieved effectively with important contributions from political affairs components in peacekeeping missions.
-These have been achieved through exploitation of the political knowledge and networks maintained by political affairs officers; the effective discharge of the Secretary-General's good offices function by senior mission leaders; and finding political space in which to engage critical peace partners.
-However, the missions' use of social media to advocate for peace was more unclear.
+These have been achieved through exploitation of the political knowledge and networks maintained by Political Affairs Officers; the effective discharge of the Secretary-General's good offices function by senior mission leaders; and finding political space in which to engage critical peace partners.
+However, the missions' use of social media to advocate for peace was less clear.

-The political affairs components conducted a variety of political analyses, which staff reported accounted for the greatest amount of their time of all activities they engaged in.
+The political affairs components conducted a variety of political analyses, which, staff reported, accounted for the greatest amount of their time of all activities that they engaged in.
 Overall, these analyses were of good quality and timely.
 However, there were opportunities to improve the utilization of these outputs in contributing towards achieving positive political outcomes.

 Finally, the mission structures in place for political affairs were not always efficient in achieving their political outcomes.
-This was compounded by complex reporting lines, inefficient horizontal information sharing, and ad-hoc coordination between field offices and mission headquarters.
+This was compounded by complex reporting lines, inefficient horizontal information sharing, and ad hoc coordination between field offices and mission headquarters.